American College of Gastroenterology

 To minimize the steroid side effects, a topical steroid may be prescribed as a maintenance therapy to keep the inflammation quiet.
 The medication is typically sprayed from an inhaler and swallowed into the esophagus.
 A viscous (thick liquid) form of steroids is also available.
 After using topical steroids, children should rinse out their mouths because residues of the medicine in the mouth can leave them at an increased risk for an oral infection known as thrush, which may worsen feeding difficulties and cause pain.
 Children on long-term topical steroids should be monitored for growth issues although the effects on growth are minimal or absent due to the very limited amount of topical steroids taken up into the body.

-2. Acid reducing medications: Medications that decrease stomach acid production, which include H2 receptor antagonists or proton pump inhibitors.
+2. Acid reducing medications: Medications that decrease stomach acid, which include proton pump inhibitors.
 These may also help with relieving further irritation to the esophagus from stomach acid.
 They are typically given 1-2 times per day and many different brands are available for over the counter or prescription use.
 These medicines should be used under the guidance of a physician.
 Some patients will improve with the use of a proton pump inhibitor.

-3. Newer medications such as humanized monoclonal antibodies to IL-5 (Interleukin- 5) which is given through an intravenous line, are being studied in adult and pediatric patients to see if they are helpful in reducing inflammation and clinical symptoms.
+4. Newer medications such as humanized monoclonal antibodies to IL-5 (interleukin- 5) which is given through an intravenous line, are being studied in adult and pediatric patients to see if they are helpful in reducing inflammation and clinical symptoms.
 These medications are not yet available for clinical use in the United States.

 Speak with your doctor about what treatment options may be best for you.